ValeryAndreevichPushkarev/PositionalEncoding/README.md

 Power equivalent of that scheme is about 2 logical elements, or 4 transistors with delay of two (AND element to determine state, OR in output circuit (or electrical equivalence)).
 Copmuting with standart encoding takes 87 LE with about 4 logical funcion each with 2-3 transistors, its about 300 with activation factor 0,5 for multipler 4bx4b=8b.

-Also such type of scheme reduces memory load by four (for 4b scheme, only two bits change its value insted of ~8 in standart encoding.
-Thats equals SyNAPSE power consumption during operations with memory).
+Also such type of scheme reduces memory load by four (for 4b scheme, only two bits change its value insted of ~8 in standart encoding).

 Transistor usage of scheme for is about the same.